CrossCloudGuru/CrossCloudGuru.github.io/_posts/2020-09-15-3_3-enable-raspberry-pis-to-boot-over-the-network.md

   - netboot
 ---

-This thrird article is about enabling the Raspberry Pi to boot over the network.
+This third article is about enabling the Raspberry Pi to boot over the network.
 As I wanted to test with both my Raspberry Pi versions 3 and 4, I created a script that detects the type and run the specific required steps for the enablement.

 <!--more-->